Water connections and moving

-These questions will help you understand the connections on your property before you buy.
+The following checks will help you to understand the connections on your property before you buy.

-- Ask your real estate agent if the property has a water or sewer easement as this may impact on any building or additions you plan to undertake. .
+- Ask your real estate agent if the property has a water or sewer easement as this may impact any building or additions you plan to undertake.

 - Check if the property has a water meter and where is it located.

+- The property already has an account and, if it’s an existing building, the water is already connected and ready to use.
 If a water meter is installed, will it need to be relocated to fit in with your plans?
 If relocation is required, a fee will be payable.
 Please read the current fees for more information.
-You can find out more about relocating your meter here
+You can find out more about relocating your meter here.

 - Check if the water connection for the property is located away from the property.
 If so, the property will have a special type of connection agreement.
 It's important to note you are responsible for the maintenance and replacement of the water pipe between the meter and the property if repairs are required.